BlogThings To Do

 • Large floor statement lanterns1,500–4,000 MAD · $150–400

 Authentication Genuine brass is heavy and develops a natural patina over years.
 Aluminium is significantly lighter.
-Examine the back — hand-hammered work shows slight irregularities and visible tool marks.
-Buy from Souk Haddadine directly; the same pieces cost double near Jemaa el-Fnaa.
+Examine the reverse side: hand-hammered work shows slight irregularities and visible tool marks.
+Buy from Souk Haddadine directly; the same pieces cost roughly double near Jemaa el-Fnaa.

 Argan oil is genuinely valuable and the souk’s most reliably faked product.
-Bottles that look authentic may contain little to no actual argan oil.
+Bottles that look authentic may contain little or no actual argan oil.
 The safest purchase is from a supermarket such as Carrefour, where purity is guaranteed and prices are transparent.
-If you buy in the souk, three tests are available before any money changes hands.
+If you prefer the souk experience, three simple tests are available before any money changes hands.

 Genuine cosmetic argan oil: rich amber colour, subtle nutty aroma.
 Pale or odourless oil has been diluted.